Get

 Vomit is one thing that everyone would rather scoop up and ignore, but the appearance of your dog’s puke can give you key insight into why they’re having problems.

 Yellow, foamy, or liquid-like vomit mostly contains bile and is often a result of reflux gastritis and an empty stomach.
 Green vomit can also be caused by this, along with the ingestion of grass.
-This type of vomiting can often be rectified by feeding your dog more often but may require treatment from a veterinarian.
+This type of vomiting can often be rectified by feeding your dog more often, but it may require treatment from a veterinarian.

 Large infestations of worms can frequently cause vomiting, and they will appear in your dog’s vomit.
 If you see this, speak with your veterinarian about deworming treatment.